Information for residents and prospective residents of East Wichel

 Gas and electricity can be bought from any suppliers willing to do business with BUUK Infrastructure subsidiary Gas Transportation Company (GTC): this is all the ‘big six’ utility companies but not all smaller suppliers.
 For the moment, telephone, broadband and cable TV and radio can only be bought through the two BUUK Infrastructure subsidiaries and five other independent suppliers listed below.

-Suppliers of telephone & broadband services over East Wichel’s optic fibre network.
-From 15 July 2014 this is a trading name of Independent Fibre Retail Limited, a BUUK Infrastructure company.
+The first suppliers of telephone & broadband services over East Wichel’s optic fibre network.
+From 15 July 2014 this is a trading name of Independent Fibre Retail Limited, which until 18 September 2019 was a BUUK Infrastructure company.
+Since then it has been owned by Sky UK Ltd.